 True, some stones and granite countertops are "resined" to fill imperfections and to better bind the stone prior to polishing and transport, etc.

-Simply polishing the stone will bring out the color making it deeper and darker by changing the way light reflects off the surface.
+Note that the polishing process will bring out the color making it deeper and darker by changing the way light reflects off the surface.

 So, a polished surface always has a deeper/darker color than the "natural" color of the granite, which can always be seen by simply looking at the underside of a granite countertop or on the non-finished side of any stone slab.

-But if any "enhancing" product was applied to the surface, then yes... it would need to be applied to the edges or they will be a different color than the granite countertop even after polishing.
+But if any "enhancing" product, or resin was applied to the surface, then yes... it would need to be applied to the cut edges as well or they will be a different color than the granite countertop.

-You could try stripping the sealer off the edges using methylene chloride.
-If not possible or as effective as needed, then really your only remaining option is to grind the edges a bit to expose some raw granite and start over applying the Ager first, then re-polish the edges, then re-apply the granite sealer.
+Since the sealer has already been applied, you could try stripping the sealer off the edges using methylene chloride.
+If not possible or not as effective as needed, then really your only remaining option is to grind the edges a bit to expose some raw granite and start over.